 Street food stall

-Kalpitiya Side Roads
+From Colombo to Kalpitiya: Kalpitiya Side Roads

 Tuk tuk on a Kalpitiya road

-Finding our accommodation was not so easy.
+Finding our accommodation was not easy.
 Not even our driver had been to this specific place before and we got a bit lost on the bumpy dirt roads that were not the least planned for cars.

 So we were driving very slowly and to save the car getting off and walking outside the car where it was the most bumpy – and all tuk tuks did it much better!
 Probably the locals already know where the worst holes are.